saitamasahil/skyscraper/README.md

 ### config.ini
 A lesser known, but extremely useful, feature of Skyscraper is to add your desired config variables to `/home/<USER>/.skyscraper/config.ini`.
 Any options set in this file will be used by default by Skyscraper.
 So if you always use, for example, `-i <SOME FOLDER>` on command line, you can set the matching option `inputFolder="<SOME FOLDER>"` in the config.

-For a full description of all availabe config options, check [here](docs/CONFIGINI.md).
+For a full description of all availabe config options, check [here](https://gemba.github.io/skyscraper/CONFIGINI/).

 ### Resource cache
 One of Skyscraper's most powerful features is the resource cache.
 It's important to understand how this works in order to use Skyscraper to its full potential.
-Read more about it [here](docs/CACHE.md).
+Read more about it [here](https://gemba.github.io/skyscraper/CACHE/).

 ### Custom data
 I addition to allowing scraping from locally cached resources, Skyscraper also allows you to import your own data into the resource cache with the `-s import` scraping module.
 You can also edit existing resources in the cache or add individual `user` resources with the `--cache edit` command.
 Lastly, you also have the option of importing existing EmulationStation game list data into the Skyscraper resource cache if you need it.
 You can do this with the `-s esgamelist` scraping module.

-To read more about any of the features described above, please check out all of the documentation [here](docs/).
+To read more about any of the features described above, please check out all of the documentation [here](https://gemba.github.io/skyscraper/).

 ### Artwork look and effects
-Check the full artwork documentation [here](docs/ARTWORK.md)
+Check the full artwork documentation [here](https://gemba.github.io/skyscraper/ARTWORK/)

-## Skyscraper JSON Enhancement
+## Skyscraper Configurable Platforms Enhancement

 The main goal of this fork is to allow users to easily configurate and add platforms without having the needs to edit the code source directly.

 This feature is achieved by adding new config files:
-- [platforms.json](platforms.json): Describes now the supported platforms by Skyscraper.
-See details [here](docs/PLATFORMS.md).
+- [peas.json](peas.json): Describes now the supported platforms by Skyscraper.
+See all details [here](https://gemba.github.io/skyscraper/PLATFORMS/).
-- [screenscraper.json](screenscraper.json): Maps the local platform name to the platform ID of screenscraper.fr webpage/API.
-- [mobygames.json](mobygames.json): Maps the local platform name to the platform ID of mobygames.com webpage/API.
+- [platforms_idmap.csv]platforms_idmap.csv): Maps the local platform name to the platform ID of screenscraper.fr, Mobygames or The Games DB web API.

-These three are pretty straigthforward to edit if you want to add a new platform (as an example I added myself the platforms OpenBOR and Solarus).
 These files are copied in the folder `/home/pi/.skyscraper` on RetroPie (or `/usr/local/etc/skyscraper/` in general) at the first run of the program if you want to edit them after an installation.

 ## Release notes